 Indeed, developments such as The HUB are being devised based on compatibility with the areas in which they come together.
 How so?
 Extensive walking paths, interesting surfaces, the notion of building up and not just out, beautiful buildings, transitional green and open space, recreational venues, and attractive job sites appeal to all kinds of people.

 Again, this is the Big Picture

-Slated to have five neighborhoods that will be fleshed out and built over the course of years with a combined nearly 2,000 cottages, condominiums and townhouses, The HUB at La Plata will have open space, housing, retail businesses, commercial job sites, and high-end public amenities … while also helping tackle one of the area’s biggest dilemmas: the 28,000 people who commute to federal jobs from Southern Maryland every day.
+Slated to have five neighborhoods that will be fleshed out and built over the course of years with a combined nearly 2,000 cottages, condominiums and townhouses, The HUB at La Plata will have open space, housing, retail businesses, commercial job sites, and high-end public amenities … while also helping tackle one of the area’s biggest dilemmas: the many people who every day commute from Southern Maryland to federal jobs.